eLPog/CRM_Fullstack/README.md

 Transaction list: We can enter transactions made with a given company.
 In the list 'transaction list' view, we can see a summary of financial operations with a given company.

-You can try this app on https://project2simplecrm.herokuapp.com  email to login:test@test.pl   password: test123
+You can try this app on https://project2simplecrm.herokuapp.com  email to login:test@test.pl   password: test123 or You can create your own new Account.
+Passwords are hashed.